rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

     "ct ct"
 }
 ```
-Let's break down what this is specifying.
+Let's break down what this is doing.

 - `display: grid`: this element is specifying a grid layout for its children.
 - `row-gap: 5px`: have some space between the rows
 - `grid-template-columns: auto auto`: determine the width of the columns automatically
 - `grid-template-rows: 60px auto`: set the first row (containing the header and navigation bar) to have height 60 pixels, and the second row to be sized automatically based on the content
-- `grid-template-areas: ...` names the areas: we have `header` in the top left, `nav` in the top right, and `ct` everywhere else (spanning both columns).
+- `grid-template-areas: ...`: assign names to the areas.
+  We have `header` in the top left, `nav` in the top right, and `ct` everywhere else (spanning both columns).
   Note that the names can be whatever you would like (there is no special meaning assigned to using `header` and `nav`).

 Now, let's assign our child elements to the areas in this grid, and do a bit of styling.